December 20, 2022

 Your life situation is probably different compared to mine (maybe you don’t have kids, but there are some other things that require a lot of your attention).
 Nevertheless, you could still try to find a time window and learn something.
 Several hours a week is a good start to turn this into a habit.

 Online courses are a good way to learn because the instructor has already figured out a lot of stuff and is showing me a step-by-step process on learning X and they are more interactive than books.
-That just works for me better.
+That works for me better.
 Also, it usually requires less of my time to complete a course than to read a couple (or more) books (but that, of course, depends on the length of a course and the size of a book).

 What do you think about this topic?
 Do you have some hacks that work for you?
 I’d really like to learn/hear that.
 Maybe I’ll borrow it for my own self-improvement 🙂 As always, the comments section is at your service.